Kong/terraform-provider-konnect/docs/resources/centralized_consumer.md

 If `consumer_groups` are provided on the Consumer object _and_ on the Realm, the Consumer will be placed in all defined consumer groups.
 - `custom_id` (String) Field for storing an existing unique ID for the Consumer - useful for mapping Kong with users in your existing database.
 - `tags` (List of String)
-- `type` (String) Type of the consumer.
-Default: "proxy"; must be one of ["proxy", "developer", "admin", "application"]
+- `type` (String) Type of the consumer. possible known values include one of ["proxy", "developer", "admin", "application"]; Default: "proxy"

 ### Read-Only